Flops and Clusters in the Homological Minimal Model Program: Stability and Mutation

 \subsection{Chamber Structure: Reduction to Surfaces}

 In this subsection we revert back to the crepant one dimensional fibre setting of \ref{crepant setup}.
-Throughout, we restrict to the dimension vector $\rk$, and show that (for this dimension vector) $\Uptheta(\Lambda)$ can be calculated by passing to a Kleinian singularity.
+Throughout, we restrict to the dimension vector $\rk$, and show that (for this dimension vector) the chamber structure on the stability parameters can be calculated by passing to a Kleinian singularity.